Dating Violence Surveys

 Question #4: How may alcohol and other drugs contribute to an abusive relationship?
 Answer

 Question #5: What is sexual assault?
 Answer

 Question #6: How can a couple work together to make decisions in a relationship?
 Answer

 Question #7: How can you help someone who has been hurt in a dating relationship?
 Answer

 Question #8: List ways to hold abusers responsible for their abusive behavior.
 Answer

 Question #9: What are some reasons that would make teens in some same-sex relationships feel reluctant about reporting dating violence?
 Answer

 Question #1: What is dating violence?

-Answer #1: Dating violence is a pattern of assultive and controlling behaviors that one person uses against another in order to gain or maintain power in the relationship.
-The abuser intentionally behaves in ways that cause fear, degredation and humiliation in order to control the other person.
+Answer #1: Dating violence is a pattern of assaultive and controlling behaviors that one person uses against another in order to gain or maintain power in the relationship.
+The abuser intentionally behaves in ways that cause fear, degradation and humiliation in order to control the other person.
 Forms of this abuse can be physical, sexual, emotional and psychological.